Theory and interpretability of Quantum Extreme Learning Machines: a Pauli-transfer matrix approach: PTM analysis for a unitary quantum channel

 \subsubsection{Nonlinear degree at readout}

 In order to estimate the degree of nonlinearity in $u$ available at the readout, one typically calculates the empirical correlation between the readout features $\Fv(\uv)$ [see \cref{eq_qelm_ptm}] and certain nonlinear target functions $y(\uv)$.
 Raw monomials like $\{u^j\}$ are strongly correlated under typical distributions of $u$ and thus do not allow for clear identification of the nonlinear degree within this statistical approach.
-Following \cite{dambre_information_2012,cindrak_enhancing_2024}, we therefore use orthogonal polynomials $p_j(u_\alpha)$ (degree $j$) to construct orthogonal degree-$k$ targets as $y_k(\uv) = \prod_{i=1}^n p_{e_i}(\uv)$, with $\sum_{i=1}^n e_i = k$.
-Specifically, for amplitude encoding, we use (shifted) Legendre polynomials, which are orthonormal w.r.t.\ the uniform distribution $[-1,1]$ or $[0,1]$; for angle encoding, we use Hermite polynomials, which are orthonormal w.r.t.\ the Gaussian distribution $\Ncal(0,1)$.
+Following \cite{dambre_information_2012,cindrak_enhancing_2024}, we therefore use orthogonal polynomials $p_j(u_\alpha)$ (degree $j$) to construct orthogonal degree-$k$ targets as $y_\ev(\uv) = \prod_{\alpha=1}^D p_{e_\alpha}(u_\alpha)$, with $\sum_{\alpha=1}^D e_\alpha = k$.
+Specifically, for amplitude encoding, we use (shifted) Legendre polynomials, which are orthonormal w.r.t.\ the uniform distribution $[-1,1]$ or $[0,1]$; for angle encoding, we use Hermite polynomials, which are orthonormal w.r.t.\ the Gaussian distribution $\Ncal(0,1)$ \footnote{Due to periodicity of rotational encoding [\cref{eq_enc_rot}], the achievable capacity can be slightly reduced when sampling $u\sim \Ncal$.}.